 Mr. Deemer is an active private investor and has over 20 years of venture capital experience as a general partner of InterVen Partners, a firm that he co-founded in 1985.

 He has invested in and served on the boards of numerous public and private companies in technology, manufacturing and specialty retailing.
 Earlier in his career, he was a co-founder of a direct marketing company, My Favorite Charities, marketing manager of a computer peripherals company and a systems engineer with Hughes Aircraft Company.

-Mr. Deemer holds BS degrees in Physics and Electrical Engineering from MIT and an MBA, with distinction, from Carnegie-Mellon University.
-His wife, Candy, is an author and management consultant.
-They have three sons.
+Mr. Deemer holds bachelor’s degrees in physics and electrical engineering from MIT and an MBA from Carnegie-Mellon University.

 Ari Engelberg is a Los Angeles native.
-In 1996, while attending graduate school at UCLA, he co-founded Stamps.com, which is now the Internet postage leader, commanding over 85% market share.
-Ari was responsible for venture capital relationships, regulatory relationships, and strategic partnerships.
+In 1996, while attending graduate school at UCLA, he co-founded Stamps.com, which is now the Internet postage leader, commanding over 85 percent market share.
+Ari was responsible for venture capital relationships, regulatory relationships and strategic partnerships.

 In 2000, he left Stamps.com to co-found Archive, Inc., a data storage services provider, which was sold in 2002.

 Ari then returned to his alma mater, Harvard-Westlake School, to teach American history and coach basketball for several years before becoming Bright Star Schools' first CEO in late 2007.
 Ari currently sits on the Boards of Valley Charter Schools and 1in6.org.